Dead Zones

 Credits: Shinji Otani, 2023

 In this performance, 3 performers interact with visuals projected onto the walls of the space , representing a diving experience in one of The Netherlands dead zone areas. according to the narrative of the performance to create a sensation that the public is diving into different depths of the water.
+Together, we aim to bring environmental discussion and awareness about man made dead zones that are the result of nutrient pollution coming from fertilisers and other waste streams.

 The underwater field recordings and the video documentation were produced by themselves in this location, with the support of the scuba diver instructor Dennis Moureau.